 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

-Thank you!!
-You will receive a postcard featuring photos that will not be published anywhere else!Estimated delivery:Add $3 USD to ship outside the US
+You will receive a postcard featuring photos that will not be published anywhere else!Estimated delivery:Ships anywhere in the world

 2 backers Limited (18 left of 20)

 Wow, you are an angel!..
 You will receive a copy of the book with a personalized message from me.
-Thank you, thank you, thank you!Estimated delivery:Add $25 USD to ship outside the US
+Thank you, thank you, thank you!Estimated delivery:Ships anywhere in the world

 You will be mentioned in the Special Thank section of the book, and you will receive your own copy with a message from me.
-Thank you!Estimated delivery:Add $25 USD to ship outside the US
+Thank you!Estimated delivery:Ships anywhere in the world

 0 backers Limited (10 left of 10)